rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ### LAB-4: Deploying Apps to Kubernetes Clusters

-- Docker Images identical to the ones you created during Lab-2D, Lab-2E and Lab-2F have been tagged and uploaded into the Public Docker Hub as [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact), [rmeira/petclinic](https://hub.docker.com/repository/docker/rmeira/petclinic) and [rmeira/dotnet-core-welcome](https://hub.docker.com/repository/docker/rmeira/dotnet-core-welcome).
+- Docker container images identical to the ones you created during Lab-2D, Lab-2E and Lab-2F have been tagged and uploaded into the Public Docker Hub as [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact), [rmeira/petclinic](https://hub.docker.com/repository/docker/rmeira/petclinic) and [rmeira/dotnet-core-welcome](https://hub.docker.com/repository/docker/rmeira/dotnet-core-welcome).
 The short documentation found at [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact) contains the steps taken to tag and upload a Docker Image into the Public Docker Hub.
 You will carry out these steps in a subsequent Lab when it's time to upload container images into a private registry called `Harbor`.

 - During this lab you will deploy your containerized Apps in your K8s cluster.